NilsGolembiewski/mass-information-retrieval-tool/README.md

     ```

 3.  **Run the Example:**
-    Execute the tool using the example configuration (using the script entry point):
+    Execute the tool using the example configuration:
     ```bash
-    poetry run mass-retrieve-info --config example_data/config.yaml
+    dotenv run -- poetry run mass-retrieve-info --config example_data/config.yaml
     ```
-    *(Ensure your `GEMINI_API_KEY` is set in the `.env` file as described in the Setup section).*
+    *(Ensure your `GEMINI_API_KEY`, `GOOGLE_CSE_API_KEY`, and `GOOGLE_CSE_ID` are set in the `.env` file as described in the Setup section).*

 4.  **Output Data (`example_data/output.csv`):**
-    After running, the `output.csv` file will be created (or overwritten) with the original data plus the information retrieved based on the schema:
+    After running, the `output.csv` file will be created (or overwritten) with the original data plus the information retrieved and processed through the multi-step workflow:
     ```csv
     CompanyName,Region,ContactPerson,number_of_employees,annual_revenue,headquarters_location,year_founded,industry,website
     Apple Inc.,North America,,164000,391035000000.0,"Cupertino, California, United States",1976,Consumer Electronics,https://www.apple.com/